fls-bioinformatics-core/sc-gex/notebooks/160k_Human_Integrated/Integrated.md

 # reducedDim(combined, "PCA") <- NULL
 # For example, this removed "MNN" from the reducedDims slot
 # reducedDim(combined, "MNN") <- NULL
-# For example, this removed "reconstructed" from the assays slot
-# assay(combined, "reconstructed") <- NULL
 ```